doridori/doridori.github.io/_posts/2014-10-01-Android App Architecture- Lifecycle Events and Asynchronicity.md

 title: "Android App Architecture: Lifecycle Events and Asynchronicity"
 ---

 > Edit: This blog post is now deprecated.
-It was a bit of a brain dump which prompted my to write up my approach starting [here](http://doridori.github.io/Android-Architecture-MV%3F/)
+It was a bit of a brain dump which prompted me to write up my approach starting [here](http://doridori.github.io/Android-Architecture-MV%3F/)

 > Edit: The day after this post Square published a post called [Advocating Against Android Fragments](http://corner.squareup.com/2014/10/advocating-against-android-fragments.html) which covers a similar approach also using `Presenters`.
 Defo worth a read!